davy7125/polyphone/en/manual/soundfont-editor/tools/sample-tools.md

 ### Link all stereo samples {#doc_link}

-Among the selected samples, samples whose names only differ by the last letter (R / L) are automatically linked.
+Among the selected samples, samples whose names only differ by the last letter (L&nbsp;/&nbsp;R) are automatically linked.
 For example, if in a soundfont two samples are called ``bassoon45L`` and ``bassoon45R``, ``bassoon45L`` will be recognized as the left part of ``bassoon45R`` and ``bassoon45R`` will be recognized as the right part of ``bassoon45L``.

 With this information the right panning will be used when these samples are added in an instrument.